-During the junior year, all Florida Southern College undergraduate students are eligible to be considered for early admission to the MBA program.
+During the junior year, all Florida Southern College undergraduate students are eligible to be considered for early admission to the 4+1 MBA program.
 Admitted undergraduate students will be allowed to complete a maximum of 9 credit hours of graduate work prior to undergraduate graduation.
-Course options are limited to MBA electives (those with the BUS prefix) and the core courses BUS 6360, BUS 6460, and BUS 6560.
+Course options are limited to MBA electives (those with the BUS prefix).
 These credits will count toward their undergraduate and MBA degree requirements.
 Requirements for admission include:

 - General MBA Admission Requirements

 - MBA Director Approval

 - 93+ credit hours completed at the start of the program

-- GPA of 3.00+ overall (cumulative)
+- GPA of 3.25+ overall (cumulative)

 - Admission is contingent upon cumulative GPA as of the end of the semester prior to entry.